nkhakwan/week11TuesdayEntity/README.md

 #### _Epicodus Project May 12, 2020_

-#### By _**DJ Zevenbergen & KhanSahab**_
+#### By _** KhanSahab**_

 ## Description

 _A project to introduce the C# language and the .NET Core framework.
 The console application will take user input to display goals and descriptions.
-The lesson is meant to practice creating automated testing methods using MSTest and behavior driven development._
+The lesson is meant to practice creating automated testing methods using MSTest and behavior driven development.This is a two day part project and on thursday some object within object was practiced.
+Mostly the day spent in understanding the lesson that is implemented in this project_

 ## Setup/Installation Requirements

 1. Clone this repository from GitHub.
 2. Open the downloaded directory in a text editor of your choice.
-  (VSCode, Atom, etc.)
 3. To install the REPL dotnet script, run dotnet tool install -g dotnet-script in your terminal.
 4. Run the program with the command dotnet build.
+5. Run dotnet test in ~/ToDoList.Tests directory to see new tests passing.

 ## Known Bugs